Nina Edwards Anker

 They are technically innovative in their expression of organic forms and/or in the way they create light.
 Thus, they depend upon mechanical/lighting/structural engineering and skilled craft on the part of those who are open to technical exploration.
 We allocate a good part of our resources to developing the durability of new organic or technological materials in order to prepare the works for market.
 Most of my lighting designs incorporate photovoltaic panels, especially Amorphous Thin Film types, because they can serve both the design aspects and the technological aspects of the pieces.

-Use paper and scissors, modeling clay, have fun
+Use paper and scissors, modeling clay, and have fun.

-Laszlo Moholy Nagy, Eileen Gray, Robert Smithson, Louise Bourgeois, Henry Moore, Sverre Fehn, Alexander Calder, Sylvia & Christopher Owen, and my mother Veronica Greeven Edwards.
-20th c. greats, Le Corbusier, Frank Loyd Wright, Alvar Aalto and Mies van der Rohe.
+Laszlo Moholy Nagy, Eileen Gray, Robert Smithson, Louise Bourgeois, Henry Moore, Sverre Fehn, Alexander Calder, Sylvia & Christopher Owen, and my mother, Veronica Greeven Edwards.
+20th c. greats, Le Corbusier, Frank Lloyd Wright, Alvar Aalto, and Mies van der Rohe.
 Mother Nature.

 Peter Zumthor, Steven Holl, Weiss/Manfredi, Nahyun Hwang, Julia Watson, Ross Lovegrove, Thomas Heatherwick, Diller & Scofidio, Rick Joy, Glenn Murcutt, Snohetta, MMW Arkitekter, Kari Noest Bergem, my colleagues at New Lab Terreform One, and many others.